isomerpages/govtech-stp/_vaccinated-travel-lane/VTL Sea/Vaccinated Travel Lane (Sea) Overview.md

 <body>

 <input id="title6" type="checkbox">
-<label for="title6">Singapore Citizens (SC) / Permanent Residents (PR)</label>
+<label for="title6">Singapore Citizens (SC), Permanent Residents (PR) and Long-Term Pass Holders (LTPH)</label>

 <div style="background-color:#edf4fa;" class="content">
-<p style="line-height:1.3; font-size:18px;">All SC/PRs and unvaccinated children aged 12 and below in the current calendar year <b>do not need to make any applications under the Vaccinated Travel Lane</b>. <span style="color:red; font-size:18px;">However, <b>SC/PRs must also comply with all the requirements stated in the</b></span> <b><a target="_blank" href="/vtl-sea/travel-checklist">VTL (Sea) Traveller's Checklist</a></b>, failing which, the prevailing health control measures will apply, which may include serving a Stay Home Notice.</p>
+<p style="line-height:1.3; font-size:18px;">SC/PRs/LTPHs (excluding work permit holders) and unvaccinated children aged 12 and below in this calendar year do not need to apply for entry via VTL (Sea).</p>

+<p style="line-height:1.3; font-size:18px;"><b style="color:red;">However, all travellers must comply with the requirements stated in the</b> <a href="/vtl-sea/travel-checklist" target="_blank">VTL (Sea) travel checklist</a>, which summarises the VTL (Sea) Conditions.
+Failing which, the prevailing health control measures will apply, which may include serving a Stay-Home Notice</p>

-<p style="line-height:1.3; font-size:18px;">SC/PRs who are not vaccinated in Singapore are strongly encouraged to submit their overseas vaccination certificate in their health declaration as part of the <a target="_blank" href="https://eservices.ica.gov.sg/sgarrivalcard/">SG Arrival Card</a> submission, to be submitted within 3 days prior to the date of their arrival in Singapore.</p>
+<p style="line-height:1.3; font-size:18px;">SC/PRs who are not vaccinated in Singapore are strongly encouraged to submit their overseas vaccination certificate in their health declaration as part of the <a href="https://eservices.ica.gov.sg/sgarrivalcard/" target="_blank">SG Arrival Card</a> submission, to be submitted within 3 days prior to the date of their arrival in Singapore.</p>

 <p style="line-height:1.3; font-size:18px;">SC/PR travellers will need to present an acceptable proof of vaccination for verification at check-in and arrival immigration.
 You are strongly encouraged to self-verify your vaccination certificate prior to your trip by referring to the guide <a target="_blank" href="/vtl/faq#verify">here</a>.
 Those who are vaccinated in Singapore are not required to submit their vaccination certificates as their vaccination records are already captured in the Singapore Ministry of Health (MOH) database.</p>
 </div>

 <input id="title7" type="checkbox">
-<label for="title7">Foreign Visitors (e.g. Short-Term Visitors</label>
+<label for="title7">Work Permit Holders and Short-Term Visitors</label>

 <div style="background-color:#edf4fa;" class="content">
 	<p style="line-height:1.3; font-size:18px;"><b><a target="_blank" href="https://go.gov.sg/vtl-portal">CLICK HERE TO APPLY</a> FOR A VACCINATED TRAVEL PASS (SEA) [VTP (SEA)]</b>
 	</p>
 	<ol style="margin-top:0px; list-style-type:disc;">
-	<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.3;">VTP (Sea) applications are open for travellers intending to enter Singapore <b>3-60 days after today</b>.
+	<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.3;">VTP (Sea) applications are open for travellers intending <b>to enter Singapore 3-60 days after today</b>.
 Travellers entering Singapore after this date range should come back on a later date to apply.</li>
 			<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.3;">Travellers do not need to rush to apply as there is no limit on VTPs issued per day.</li>
 			<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.3;">Get ready your passport, <a target="_blank" href="/vtl/faq#QRcode">proof of vaccination</a> and self-isolation address before applying.</li>
 	</ol>